Here are some interesting China Facts which were chosen and researched by kids especially for kids.

 Chinese New Year, also called the Lunar New Year, is the biggest celebration on the Chinese calendar.
 The Chinese calendar start at the end of January/early February each year and every year another animal sign symbolises the strength and the weaknesses.
 There are 12 zodiac/animal signs and thus every 12 years the animals signs start over again.
-2016 is the year of the monkey and 2017 will be the year of the rooster.
-Which zodiac sign are you?
-Find out here.
+2018 is the year of the dog.

 Children look very much forward to the Chinese New Year celebrations which are two weeks long celebrations over the new year when they get gifts, often money wrapped in red envelopes or red packets, from family and friends.
 Popular 'Lion Dances' also take place during this time.
 The dragon is the most celebrated symbol of prosperity and strength.

 Although Mandarin Chinese is the official language, in many regions other languages are spoken such as Cantonese, Shanghainese, Hainanese or Mongolian.